 A talent manager or booker is in charge of securing key entertainers for the festival's lineup.
 This involves reaching out to managers, negotiating a budget and contract for pay, and ensuring that the talent is taken care of while onsite.

 Any legitimate festival needs an accounting staff to oversee budget, invoices, taxes and expenses, and to analyze various ways to increase revenue.
-There are a lot of practices specific to accounting for large events, so festival companies often look for accountants who have experience in the field.
+There are a lot of practices specific to accounting for wristbands events, so festival companies often look for accountants who have experience in the field.

 12Audio and Visual Technician